Leverington Cemetery: Description

-The cemetery is located at 6075 Ridge Avenue in the Roxborough neighborhood of Philadelphia, Pennsylvania and covers nine acres.
+The cemetery is located at 6075 Ridge Avenue in the Roxborough neighborhood of Philadelphia, Pennsylvania, and covers nine acres.

 The cemetery is open for new burials, but only had six between 2016 and 2019.

 History

 The cemetery property was previously a farm owned by Wigand Levering in the 1690s.
 He was a settler on the land granted to William Penn in 1681.
 The cemetery started as a burial location on the farm for Levering and his family and after 1744, became known as the Roxborough Burial Ground.
 It became part of the Roxborough Baptist Church but ended its connection with the church and was incorporated as Leverington Cemetery Company in 1857.

 The cemetery contains the graves of 17 soldiers from Virginia killed by British troops in 1777 during the American Revolutionary War.
 The soldiers were trapped inside a barn set ablaze by British troops and shot as they tried to escape.
 An obelisk monument was built in the cemetery in their honor.

+In 1872, a monument to the local soldiers who fought in the American Civil War was erected in Leverington Cemetery.
+The dedication ceremony was led by General George Meade.

 By 1947, the cemetery was abandoned and had fallen into disrepair.
 The Philadelphia department store, Wannamaker's, wanted to purchase the land, relocate the bodies and use the property as a shopping center.
 Richard Lee Entwistle Jr. established the Leverington Cemetery Company and took control of the cemetery to prevent its destruction.
 The cemetery ownership has remained with the same family and is currently run by Entwistle's granddaughter, Randi Mautz.